cyberbotics/webots/projects/robots/husarion/rosbot/protos/docs/rosbot.md

 The ROSbot robot is a ROS powered four-wheeled base, used for research and prototyping applications involving mapping, navigation, monitoring, reconnaissance and other behaviors.
-It is characterized by a set of features listed in [this table](#rosbot-characteristics).
+It is characterized by a set of features listed in the `rosbot-characteristics` figure.
 This model includes 4x4 drive and 4 infra-red distance sensors (2 forward-facing, 2 rear-facing) for proximity measurements.
 It is also equipped with a LIDAR, an RGB-D camera and an IMU.

 More information on specifications is available on the following link: [ROSbot - Specifications](https://husarion.com/manuals/rosbot/#specification).